psycopg/psycopg/docs/cursor.rst

                            not. if `!None` leave the choice to the server.
         :type scrollable: `!Optional[bool]`
-        :param hold: if `!True` allow the cursor to be used after the transaction cretaing it has committed.
+        :param hold: if `!True` allow the cursor to be used after the transaction creating it has committed.
         :type hold: `!bool`

         Create a server cursor with given `name` and the *query* in argument.